Table of Contents

-Because half of the stool tests I see show harmful bacteria and no yeast infection, and many times those bacteria have infected the small intestine, which is known as sibo, I thought it would be a very good idea to give you a plan to kill these bad bacteria.
-The bad bacterial treatment plan is slightly different from the yeast infection treatment plan so by treating for yeast, you are not necessarily killing these bacteria.
+Half of the stool tests I examine show just harmful bacteria and no yeast infection, and many times those bacteria have infected the small intestine, known as Small Intestinal Bacterial Overgrowth (SIBO).
+So, I thought it would be a very good idea to give you a plan to kill these bad bacteria.

-There are quite a few different species of bad bacteria that can infect the human body so this is by no means a complete list.
-Depending upon what lab did the stool test, they may or may not be listed as a Possible Pathogen (PP).
-However, the bacteria in the list below are generally recognized by most labs as human pathogens and I quite often see them on stool test results.
+There are quite a few different species of harmful bacteria that can infect the human body.
+So this is by no means a complete list.
+Depending upon what lab does the stool test, they may or may not be listed as a Possible Pathogen (PP).
+However, the bacteria in the list below are generally recognized by most labs as human pathogens and I often see them on stool test results too.

-Proteus mirabilis is a gram negative, anaerobic (anaerobic means it does not require oxygen for growth), rod shaped bacteria that causes 90% of all bacterial infections in humans.
-This harmful bacteria produces urease that form kidney stones.
+Proteus mirabilis is a gram negative, anaerobic (anaerobic means it does not require oxygen for growth), rod shaped bacterial species that causes 90% of all bacterial infections in humans.
+These harmful bacteria produce urease that forms kidney stones and causes UTIs.
 If the stones or the infection get bad enough, it can result in kidney failure.

-Klebsiella pneumoniae is also a gram negative, anaerobic, rod shaped bacteria.
-It can ferment dairy foods and it likes sugar as a food source.
-It is commonly found in the intestine, mouth and skin.
+Klebsiella pneumoniae is also a gram negative, anaerobic, rod shaped bacterium.
+It ferments dairy foods and it likes sugar as a food source.
+It is commonly found in the intestine, mouth, and skin.
 The most common infection it causes is pneumonia.

-Enterobacter cloacae is another harmful bacteria that is gram negative, anaerobic and rod shaped.
+Enterobacter cloacae is another harmful gram negative, anaerobic, and rod shaped bacterium.
 It quite often is the cause of urinary and respiratory tract infections.

 Campylobacter species are gram negative but instead of being rod shaped they are shaped like corkscrews.
 Over a dozen of these species have been implicated in human diseases.
-These bacterial species often produce an inflammatory diarrhea that is often bloody if it gets bad enough.
-They can induce intestinal cramps, fever and pain.
+These bacteria often produce an inflammatory diarrhea that is often bloody if it gets bad enough.
+They can induce intestinal cramps, fever, and pain.

 Citrobacter freundii can cause brain abscesses, meningitis, gastrointestinal infection, inflammation, which include watery diarrhea with stomach pain, and sometimes blood in the stool.
-It thrives on FOS!
+It thrives on Fructooligosaccharides (FOS)!

 Citrobacter cloacae can give you respiratory and urinary tract infections.

-Staphylococcus aureus is an anaerobic, gram positive bacteria that is responsible for what is commonly referred to as a staph infection.
+Staphylococcus aureus is an anaerobic, gram positive bacterium that is responsible for what is commonly referred to as a Staph infection.
 It is found on the skin and inside the nose.
 On the skin it can plug pores leading to acne and other skin infections.
-This harmful bacteria can also lead to other more serious diseases such as meningitis, toxic shock syndrome, osteomyelitis, pneumonia, endocarditis, bacterimia, chest pain and sepsis.
-It is a major pathogen in hospitals and is acquiring antibiotic resistance as time goes by.
+This harmful bacterium can also lead to other more serious diseases such as meningitis, toxic shock syndrome, osteomyelitis, pneumonia, endocarditis, bacteremia, chest pain, and sepsis.
+It is a major pathogen in hospitals and is acquiring antibiotic resistance over time.

 Pseudomonas aeruginosa can infect both humans and animals.
 It is found everywhere, eats just about anything and commonly lives on the skin.
-People with reduced immune function are most susceptible to this harmful bacteria.
-It causes generalized inflammation but if it infects the lungs or the urinary tract and kidneys it can be fatal.
+People with reduced immune function are highly susceptible to this harmful bacterium.
+It causes generalized inflammation but if it infects the lungs, the urinary tract and kidneys it can be fatal.

-On every single stool test I have seen, there seems to be four products that work for all of these bad bacteria.
+For every single stool test I have evaluated, there are four products that work for all of these harmful bacteria.
 Some of these products do work better than others depending upon species, but you are only going to know what that product is if you do the stool test.
-Some of these bacteria, klebsiella pneumoniae comes to mind, are susceptible to each product equally so no single product works better than any other.
-Because bacteria will build resistance to herbs just like they do to antibiotics, I recommend you use all four.
+Some of these bacteria, like Klebsiella pneumoniae comes to mind, are susceptible to each product equally so no single product works better than any other.

 The products are: